clone45/voxglitch/docs/groovebox.md

 * To copy a memory slot, select the memory slot that you'd with to copy and click the CPY button
 * To past a memory slot, select the destination memory slot and click PST

-Sneaky Method:
-* To copy a memory slot, select the memory slot that you'd with to copy and click the CPY button
-* While holding the shift key, click on one or more memory slots to paste the copied memory.
-This allows you to copy the currently selected memory slot without having to switch memory slots.

 ### Clock and Reset